- 1 Photographing Florence

 The most convenient way of getting there by bus is on the number 13.
 The Pecori Giraldi stop is close to the Ponte San Niccolo bridge, and 100 metres across the busy junction from the FH55 Grand Hotel Mediterraneo.

 I’ve included all three parts of the Florence cathedral complex together as they’re hemmed in close together in a fairly small square and they can be combined in compositions, especially if you’re looking to create a powerful abstract effect.
 The Duomo and adjacent Campanile (belltower) dominate the view, but the Baptistery is invisible from the hilltop viewpoint.

 It’s also possible to climb Filippo Brunelleschi’s dome – something I haven’t done myself, despite visiting the city four times.
+It may be that your time photographing Florence is limited, so you may have to make a choice.
 I’ve climbed the Campanile twice, suspecting that it offered better views, and I’ll stick with that view for now.
 You would get an excellent view of the Campanile from there, and also looking down on the terracotta rooftops of the centro storico.

 Although the piazza outside the Duomo is too small and the building for too large to capture with even an ultra-wide-angle lens, the area has opportunities for some wonderful Florence photography.
 The first time I went there was in the late ‘90s with a 35 mm film camera and a Chinese 6×6 twin lens reflex so I just had to make do with what I had – and when I next visited with better equipment, the most satisfying images I produced were the ones I replicated from my first visit.
 Walk around, revisit at different times of the day (late afternoon was best) and even at dusk.